pymc-devs/pymcon_web_series_website/CONTRIBUTING.md

 ### Personal Feedback

 Is there something you want to help with, and really think it should be discussed in private?
-[Email the organizers](https://pymcon.com/contact/).
+[Contact the organizers](https://pymcon.com/contact/).
 Please use your own judgement to decide what is appropriate.
 A few examples of reasonable emails are - accessibility issues you want to discuss in detail personally.
 While this is possible, we strongly encourage opening public issues, so everybody sees them and we can act on it sooner.